luhack-test/slides/content/2023_24/session_1/recon.md

 # Connect vs Syn

+You will probably have noticed two types of TCP scan\.

+- TCP Connect
+- TCP Syn

-You will probably have noticed two types of TCP scan\.TCP ConnectTCP SynBoth of these scans are very different\, and you will want to use them both for different scenarios\.
+Both of these scans are very different\, and you will want to use them both for different scenarios\.

 ---